anvilresearch/connect-docs/clients.md

 # Clients

-After setting up your Anvil Connect server, the next step is to register your apps and services (clients) to obtain credentials and configure relevant [properties](#client-properties), depending on the type of client.
+After setting up your Anvil Connect [server](/docs/connect-docs/server/), the next step is to register your apps and services, called clients, to obtain credentials and configure relevant [properties](#client-properties), depending on the type of client.
 Once you've done this, you can add a library dependency to your client code and configure it to use your auth server and credentials.

 ## Client Types